4 Bone-Healthy Replacements For Your Favorite “Junk Food” Treats

 Replacement #2: Frozen “TV” Dinners

 To make this even more convenient, stock up on fresh or frozen veggies that you can keep on hand for these recipes.
-You can always freeze your own vegetables, too, if you find fresh veggies a better option.
+You can also freeze your own vegetables if you find fresh veggies a better option.
 Here are some alkalizing veggies that do well frozen or fresh:

 It’s a good idea to keep lots of alkalizing salad greens on hand, too.
-Keeping basics on hand is key to making these replacements effectively.
+Keeping basics on hand is key to making these replacements effective.

 And remember, you can make some simple meals ahead and freeze them in individual portions in freezer-safe glass containers for extra convenience!